Alex Obote Odora

 We have got very young lawyers who have completed their Master’s Degrees or Doctorate Degrees either in international humanitarian law or international criminal law.
 They are very conversant with the law.
 This is what they studied.
 This is what they know.
 But, because they are young and they’re fresh from universities, they’re generally at the, the junior level.

 Then, you have got very experienced lawyer who probably never studied international law or never studied international humanitarian law but they-, they’ve been in practice in their national jurisdiction for very many years.
-They are there for very senior lawyer with very good court work experience, okay.
+They are therefore very senior lawyer with very good court work experience, okay.
 And they know all these other things but they lack the basic law.
 They’ve got to learn the law on the job.

 That is why sometimes when you read certain motions, okay, you have difficulties.
 With the OTP, they are better off in the sense that they’ve got a series of these young lawyers who can also do research and there are also some other medium lawyer who have done this other field.
 So, they’ve got a bigger room for discourse.